rgalanakis/planet-mars/README.rst

 Setup
 =====

-1. Copy the ``example`` folder and rename it to what you want for your site.
+1. Copy the ``planet/example`` folder and paste it where you want to keep the file generator and your custom files.
 2. Edit ``config.ini``.
 The file is heavily commented and should guide you through how to customize it.
 3. Create your template files for your HTML page or pages